 What is Header Bidding?

-Enabled through the JavaScript library, the header bidding technology interacts with multiple supply-side platforms and ad exchanges concurrently, creating a unified auction for advertisers.
+Enabled through the JavaScript library, the header bidding technology interacts with multiple demand-side platforms and ad exchanges concurrently, creating a unified auction for advertisers.
 Thus, instead of waiting for their turn (like it happens in the waterfall model), all marketers get equal opportunities to access high-quality inventory (and any other inventory as well), which ensures fairer conditions for them.
 In turn, publishers benefit from increased demand and higher fill rates and drive income more effectively.

 What is RTB?